urbit/urbit.org-reloaded/content/understanding-urbit/project-history.md

 +++
 title = "Project Status + History"
-description = "Still young, but very real." weight = 7
+description = "Where we've been and were we are now" weight = 7
 +++

 Can you move to Urbit today and never look back?
 No, not quite yet.
 Urbit is still young.

 ![](https://media.urbit.org/site/understanding-urbit/project-history/project-history-01%403x.svg)